egumasa/engagement-annotation-project/docs/2_Spans/index.md

 In the example in this document, the span for which the tag should be put is shown in **Bold** face.

-{: .label .label-green}
+{: .label .label-red}
-Updated on 24th, Sep
+Under construction

 ## General principle